Breast Uplift (Mastopexy)

 A mastopexy can also be combined with a breast augmentation if more breast volume and fullness is desired.
 A drain is sometimes inserted to drain any excess blood or fluid that collects within the breast tissues and if used, is removed prior to discharge.

 On the ward, you should wear a sports bra in your planned new cup size.
 This should be soft and supportive but not underwired.
 On discharge, you may shower as the dressings are shower resistant.
 In the first week, you should take things easy and avoid too much physical activity.
 Most patients recover fully after 2 weeks however strenuous exercise should be avoided for at least 6 weeks.
 It is usual to have some bruising and swelling which settles over 3-4 weeks.
 The breasts will be a little firm initially however this softens and becomes more natural over a period of 4-6 weeks with the final appearance being apparent at 6-12 months

-You will be seen a week after your surgery to check that all is healing well and again at 3 months to ensure to all is well and you are happy with the result
+You will be seen a week after your surgery to check that all is healing well and again at 6 weeks and 6 months to ensure to all is well and you are happy with the result

 Breast lift/mastopexy is a routine operation with the vast majority of patients being happy with the result however as with any operation, you should be aware of the potential risks and complications